Breathing Space Family Yoga Summer Camp

 Camp Location & Hours

-Campers not enrolled in aftercare should be picked up between 2:45-3pm so we can begin snack for expended dat campers promptly at 3pm.
+Campers not enrolled in aftercare should be picked up between 3 and 3:15 pm.
 Thanks.

 Please review our refund policy prior to registering your campers.
 It has been expanded to cover instances of COVID exposure.